esaracco/wopits/app/doc/README.md

 > You will need PHP >= 7.3, Apache, MySQL or PostgreSQL, Redis and Swoole to make it work.

 - `git clone git@github.com:esaracco/wopits.git`.
-- Install [Swoole](https://github.com/swoole/swoole-src#2-install-from-source-recommended) from the [latest tag](https://github.com/swoole/swoole-src/tags), and activate it only for PHP CLI.
+- Install [Swoole](https://github.com/swoole/swoole-src#2-install-from-source-recommended) from the [latest tag](https://github.com/swoole/swoole-src/tags), and activate for both CLI and Apache.
 - Install Apache, MySQL or PostgreSQL, Redis and PHP >= 7.3 (with `php-gettext`, `php-mysql`, `php-pgsql`, `php-imagick`, `php-zip` and optionally `php-ldap`). `php-ldap` will be required only if you intend to use LDAP authentication.
 Similarly, install `php-mysql` or `php-pgsql` depending on the SGBD you want to use.
 - Configure Apache by customizing `/app/doc/apache/wopits.domain.com.conf`.
 Enable `mod_ssl`, `mod_rewrite`, `mod_headers`, `mod_proxy` and `mod_proxy_wstunnel` Apache modules.
 - Configure SSL using Let's Encrypt or whatever Certificate Authority.